On this page:

 A specialized Questionnaire has been developed by the researchers at Vision Specialists of Michigan to identify those who might be suffering from Vertical Heterophoria or Superior Oblique Palsy."

-Dr. Debby Feinberg and her husband, Dr. Mark Rosner, have just finished a book - If The Walls of My Exam Room Could Talk - about patients' experiences with Vertical Heterophoria.
+Dr. Debby Feinberg and her husband, Dr. Mark Rosner, have written a book - If The Walls of My Exam Room Could Talk - ad - about patients' experiences with Vertical Heterophoria.

 Copyright © 2014, Vision Specialists of Michigan

 These are ministries that have helped me or I have gotten to support in some way.

 Would you like to know my God?
 He has helped me through all of this.
 Pray this prayer. - https://www.kcm.org/real-help/salvation/pray/prayer-salvation-and-baptism-the-holy-spirit

 Kenneth Copeland Ministries - www.kcm.org